gradle/gradle/design-docs/performance.md

 1. improve our locking implementation so that we can hold the lock across long running operations and release it only if it is required by another process.
 The potential downside is that we will make it more expensive to acquire the lock when it's contented.
 Mostly this would affect the artefact cache, but we can offset this by caching stuff in memory.
 Or use a different lock implementations for those things that are likely to be shared by multiple processes and for those things that are unlikely to be shared.

+Potential implementation plan:
+    -first process takes lock, writes address, hangs on to the lock -other process reads the address and sends a message 'I may need the lock' -after receiving this message, the first process enters 'share lock' mode

 2. Switch the btree implementation so that it is append-only, so that we can read from multiple threads and processes without locking.
 We'd only need to serialise the writes (and the periodic garbage collection).
 We can get rid of the free space tracking from the implementation, which will make writing faster.
 3. Make our locking implementation more efficient for the btrees, so that we can avoid an additional read and write on open and on close.
 We might look at some native synchronisation primitives, too, now that we can.